 We also have presentations from Google speakers: Alice Bonhomme-Biais, Joelle Skaf, Lisa Trongprakob and Farzaneh Sarafraz.

 January 20, 2014.
 Passed

 Student rump session title/pdf slides due: May 18, 2014.

 Tentative Program: html.

 Is there a forum for me to present my work during the workshop?
 On Thursday night, there will be a student rump session.
 Each speaker at the rump session will get at most 4 minutes, and this time limit will be strictly enforced!
 You could choose to do a blackboard talk or use powerpoint slides.
 If you decide to use powerpoint slides, you should make sure to convert your slides to pdf format and email it to email@example.com by May 18 at the very latest.
 All the talks need to be on one computer since there will be almost no time in between talks.

 How do I get to New York University?
+The workshop will be held on the 13th floor of the Courant Institute at NYU.
 Please click this link for directions and local information.

 Where do I stay?
 We are offering shared occupancy bedroom and multi-bedroom air-conditioned suites at NYU for the nights of Wednesday May 28 to Friday May 30.
 The dorm, Founders Hall, is located at 120 East 12th Street, New York, NY 10003.
 For contact, hours and nearby subway stops, please consult this webpage .
 Note that during summer, not all services listed on the webpage will be offered.

 How do I check in and out of the dorm?
 The earliest check in time is 9am and please bring a picture ID.
 Please refer to the 2014 Founders FAQ for check in and check out information.